FireflyMigration/firefly-doc/40-Migration-project/20-Alpha-Testing/30-Using-issue-tracker/index.md

 Clicking the **Open New Issue** button will show the **Open Issue** screen.
 In this screen, you can provide information about the issue, by filling in the following fields:

+1. Add a description - this should be a one line describing the difference.
+Please refrain from using a general description.
-1. Select the application the issue is related to.
+2. Select the application the issue is related to.
 (For users who have more than one application).
-2. Select the Module where the issue was found.
-(For an application that has modules information).
-3. Select the Environment the issue was reproduced in.
-(For an application that has more than one environment).
-4. Add a description - this should be a one line describing the difference.
-Please refrain from using a general description.
+3. Select the severity of the issue, according to the following guidelines:
+    - **Critical** - Describe Issues that completely prevent you from continuing testing the entire application or a main part of it, or crucial issues in production.
+    - **High** - Describers a crash or data compromising issue that has a workaround.
+    - **Medium** - The migrated application behaves different from the original version.
+This should be the default severity.
+    - **Low** - Describes issues you consider as minor / less important.

+> We treat the Critical issues with the utmost urgency and, as such, expect you to do the same.
+So response time is of an essence.

+4. Additional Customer Info - A free text field that you can use for your own information (e.g the issue number in your ALM system)
+5. Enter the number of the version that the issue was found in.
+This number is shown in the application status bar. (we only need the last 5 digits)
-5. Specify the reproduction steps that will demonstrate the difference:
+6. Specify the reproduction steps that will demonstrate the difference:
 - Use short and clear instructions (e.g “Use menu XXX”, “Click the YYY button”, "Specify ZZZ in the textbox", "Choose ABC from the Combo", etc.)
 - Please include all the steps necessary to replicate the issue.
 Do not assume we are familiar with the application and, therefore, know how to get to a specific program.
 Be as detailed as possible - don't spare any detail.
 - Provide all the data / values that was entered or selected.
 - Make sure that the issue can be replicated on the test environment that was provided to Firefly.
 - The difference should be reproduced at will, as many times as required.
 In case certain operation are required for that - please indicate them.
 - The steps should be numbered - this way, in case of any problem in the reproduction, we can refer to a step number.
-6. Enter the number of the version that the issue was found in.
-This number is shown in the application status bar. (we only need the last 5 digits)
-7. Select the severity of the issue, according to the following guidelines:
-    - **Critical** - Describe Issues that completely prevent you from continuing testing the entire application or a main part of it, or crucial issues in production.
-    - **High** - Describers a crash or data compromising issue that has a workaround.
-    - **Medium** - The migrated application behaves different from the original version.
-This should be the default severity.
-    - **Low** - Describes issues you consider as minor / less important.
-> We treat the Critical issues with the utmost urgency and, as such, expect you to do the same.
-So response time is of an essence.

-8. The Error Details field is used for providing additional information in case of a crash or for providing logs in case of database related issues.
+7. The Error Details field is used for providing additional information in case of a crash or for providing logs in case of database related issues.
 In any other case press CTRL+F12 (or use the Developer Toold context menu from the status bar) in the migrated application to get the callstack of the current location.
 This info should be copied to the Error Details field.
 > This information is highly important - in most cases it saves valuable time during the investigation process.

-9. Additional Customer Info - A free text field that you can use for your own information (e.g the issue number in your ALM system)
-10. Files - Used for uploading screenshots (Preferred) or videos that emphasizes the issue.
+8. Files - Used for uploading screenshots (Preferred) or videos that emphasizes the issue.
+- Can select multiple files.
 - Add as many screenshots as possible - it helps us find what we need in complex screens / understand what is the exact difference.
 - We recommend using [Screenpresso](https://www.screenpresso.com/) for the screenshots - is has useful tools (arrows, area marking, numbering) that will help illuminate the difference
 - You can name the files as the correlating step